esokolo/face-recognition/README.md

-# Face Recognition Using SVM:
+# Face Recognition Using SVM